International Club Crosby: History and background

-UNITED KINGDOM CLUBS
+United Kingdom clubs

 The British Bing Club launched in 1950 was originally the brainchild of several Crosby admirers.
 Arthur Allen and Jean Rainey became the first two co-presidents and they received the blessing of Bing and some practical help from Larry Crosby.
 The club's first magazine entitled Crosbyana was issued in the summer of 1950.

 Spring 1953 brought a surprise to the members as they discovered that their club was now called The Crosby Society as it was felt that the club's initials of BBC might cause confusion with another organisation.
 The magazine was then called Crosby Post.
 In 1954, financial problems had almost put the club out of existence but it was relaunched in November 1954 as The British Crosby Society and its magazine remained as Crosby Post.
 The Active Co-Presidents were Dorothy Hardiman and Jean Rainey with Frank Murphy's name starting to come to the fore.
 Frank had joined the club in December 1950 and went on to hold every position in the club.
 By 1957 Frank was Active Co-President with Dorothy Hardiman and the club had acquired an Irish branch whose secretary was Johnny Hopkins.
 The American Correspondent was Pat Sullivan.
 In 1957 the dream of a complete discography of Bing's records was launched by the club for the first time and this was to be the now much sought after 'The Road to Bing Crosby.'

 The British fan club was reorganized in 1965 as the International Crosby Circle with an improved magazine called "BING," which was edited initially by Frank Murphy, followed by John Bassett in 1971, and Reg Bristo from 1975 to 1989.

 Reg had firm opinions on most subjects but his enthusiasm leaped from the pages of the magazine.
 He presided over the exciting years of 1975 to 1977 when Bing was so active in the UK.
 Whilst Les Gaylor and Bert Bishop contributed to the magazine in handsome measure, Reg wrote most of the rest of the contents.
 He duplicated the magazine (which was published at quarterly intervals), posted it, acted as Secretary and Treasurer as well as issuing club cassettes to raise funds.
 Looking back now, it is difficult to know how he did it.
 Membership increased dramatically in the first few years he was in the chair because of Bing's higher profile and for the first time, the club managed to have its details on the covers of Bing's LPs.
 Reg carried the weight of the club for almost twenty years until ill health caused him to hand over the reins in 1989.

 After some 25 years of operation as a traditional fan club, the British International Crosby Circle was significantly reorganized in 1989 following Reg Bristo's resignation under a new management team, with Michael Crampton as Secretary/Treasurer of the club and Ken Crossland, and later Malcolm Macfarlane, as editor of a revamped "BING" magazine rededicated principally toward scholarly research about Bing Crosby's life and career.